Three house plants

 Go forth and harvest

-Plants might not be the most popular item to sell online, but they certainly have an audience and can make you good income provided you get the value proposition right.
+Plants might not be the most popular item to sell online, but they certainly have an audience and can make you a good income, provided you get the value proposition right.
 As an added benefit, plants are known to reduce stress and boost productivity, counteracting the stress that comes with opening a new business.
-Plus, with more and more people interested in becoming plant parents, there’s no better time to cultivate the greens than now.
+Plus, with more and more people interested in becoming plant parents, there's no better time to cultivate the greens than now.

 Selling plants online FAQ